Samuel-Dainton/portfolio-project-1/README.md

 ## Testing

-* I tested that the page works in different browers i.e. Chrome, Firefox, Safari.
+* I tested that the page works in different browsers i.e. Chrome, Firefox, Safari.
-* I tested that the site is responsive and adapts to look good and fuction properly on all standard screen sizes using the devtools built into Chrome.
+* I tested that the site is responsive and adapts to look good and function properly on all standard screen sizes using the devtools built into Chrome.
 * I confirmed that all the nav elements work and that all the content is easy to read and understand using Lighthouse to score the sites accessibility.
 * I confirmed that all the form entry fields are set correctly, being required where necessary and only allowing the correct type of data input, such as the email field.